 The SoftRIP Setup screen lets you configure your printer and color settings.
 Details on how to use this screen for selecting your printer model, imaging configuration, and physical connection are located in the Getting Started section of this guide.

-Begin by selecting one of the four print unit numbers from the drop down Unit Window at the top of the main screen.
-This will define the print unit you configure when you launch the Setup screen (Illustration 1) from the main Print menu.
+Begin by selecting one of the available print units from the drop down window at the top right of the main screen.
+This will define the print unit you will be configuring when you launch the Setup screen (Illustration 1), from the main Print menu at the top.
 After choosing your Printer Model and Imaging Configuration, select the Physical Connection by which Wasatch SoftRIP will communicate with your printer.
 Additional setup options are detailed below.

 Illustration 1: The Setup Menu

-Cutting Options control the cutting functions in SoftRIP's optional Contour Cutting feature.
+Control for the cutting functions in SoftRIP's optional Contour Cutting feature.
 These settings are grayed out unless you have enabled the optional Contour Cutting module.
-Read more about these controls in the Cutting section of online help.

 Some key print unit settings are located on the main window Unit Options tab (Illustration 2) for easy access.
 These settings are print unit specific, and you can change between units by clicking the unit number buttons on the tab itself.
 The controls on this tab are detailed below.